xylous/settle/README.md

 ### Requirements

-* cargo/rust toolchain
+* cargo/rust toolchain (for building)
-* SQLite
+* SQLite (for running)

 ### Installation

-There's a crate on crates.io, so you can simply run:
+There's a Rust crate available, so you can simply run:

 ```
 cargo install settle